StanislavBratchikov/pipeline_documentation_public/docs/rnaseq.rst

     Path to the MitoCarta data.
 "MitoCarta3.0_MitoPathways" column must contain OXPHOS complexes names in the format shown in defaults (default: ../DE_pipelines/../ref_files/human/human_genes_mitocarta3.0.csv.gz)

 ``--lncRNAs_and_prot_coding_genes_path LNCRNAS_AND_PROT_CODING_GENES_PATH``
     Path to file mapping EnsemblID to long non coding RNAs and protein coding transcripts.
 This mapping will be used for subsetting count data to only contain specified category of transcripts.
-Used in pair with ``transcript_types`` flag (default: ../DE_pipelines/../ref_files/human/lncRNAs_and_prot_coding_genes.csv.gz)
+Used in pair with ``--transcript_types`` flag (default: ../DE_pipelines/../ref_files/human/lncRNAs_and_prot_coding_genes.csv.gz)

 ``--transcript_types TRANSCRIPT_TYPES [TRANSCRIPT_TYPES ...]``
     Subset anndata object used for downstream differential expression analysis to only contain specified transcript types.
 If ``all_transcripts``, do not subset anndata (default ['protein_coding', 'lncRNA'])